task123/AutoTTApp/README.md

   * Can adjust the sensitivity.
   * Can set the neutral tilting position.
 * Can show webpages.
 Ideal for sending video stream from a http server. ( (https://github.com/task123/AutoTT) show a way of doing it. )
-  * Can easily switch the the video stream (webpage) on and off.
+  * Can easily switch the the video stream (webpage) on and off and change the video quality.
-  * Can send messages over the tcp connection the change the video quality.
+  * Can send text messages over the tcp connection.
 * Gives the opportunity to select from a list of modes sendt to the iOS device over the tcp connection.
 (It sends a message of which mode you selected to the devices you are trying to control.)
   * Can give extra infomation about each of the modes if it is sendt to you iOS device.
 * Can show a list of paramerter indicating the status of the device you are trying to control. (temperatur, battery percentage, etc.)